List of Transformers film series cast and characters: Apelinq

 Apelinq (voiced by David Sobolov) is the former leader of the Maximals who transforms into a mountain gorilla.
-He has a similar appearance to Optimus Primal, but with a different color scheme involving bronze and silver, owns bigger fangs on the higher mandible, a left shoulder that seems to be asymmetrical to the right (being slightly more bulked up), and wields retractable axe blades on his forearms.
+He has a similar appearance to Optimus Primal, but with a different color scheme involving bronze and silver, owns bigger fangs on the higher mandible, a left shoulder that seems to be asymmetrical to the right (being slightly more bulked up), and wields retractable axe blades on his forearm; and his gorilla mode is albino with orange optics instead of greens.
 After a brief scuffle with the Maximal, Apelinq is mortally wounded by Scourge before taking the latter's Maximal insignia as a trophy, but was too late to stop Optimus Primal and the rest of the Maximals from escaping the planet with the Transwarp Key before Unicron arrived and destroying their homeworld.

 Decepticons

-The Decepticons are the main antagonists of the Transformers franchise and the enemies of the Autobots.
+The Decepticons are the main antagonists of the Transformers film series and the enemies of the Autobots.

 In five films, 48 Decepticons have appeared in the series.

 Megatron

-Megatron (voiced by Hugo Weaving in the first three films, Frank Welker in The Last Knight and the first two video games, Fred Tatasciore in the third video game and Rise of the Dark Spark) is the malicious and tyrannical leader of the Decepticons and the main antagonist of the Transformers franchise (serving as the main antagonist of first film, the secondary antagonist of the second, third and fifth films and a major antagonist in the fourth film).
+Megatron (voiced by Hugo Weaving in the first three films, Frank Welker in The Last Knight and the first two video games, Fred Tatasciore in the third video game and Rise of the Dark Spark) is Optimus Prime's arch-enemy, the malicious and tyrannical leader of the Decepticons and the main antagonist of the Transformers film series (serving as the main antagonist of the first, the second, the third and the fifth movies and a major antagonist in the fourth movie).

 Millennia before the films, Megatron crash-landed on Earth in the Arctic in his quest to obtain the AllSpark.
 When he is defrosted, he keeps his original alien jet form out of vanity.
 During the final battle in Mission City, Megatron kills Jazz and duels Optimus Prime.
 After being weakened by human fighter jets, Megatron is killed by Sam, who pushes the AllSpark into his spark core.
 Later, Megatron's body is dumped into the deepest part of the Laurentian Abyss.

 Megatron returns in Revenge of the Fallen.
 Megatron is resurrected by Scalpel and the Constructicons with a shard of the AllSpark.
 Upon being revived, Megatron gains a new alternative mode as a Cybertronian flying tank.
 He kills Optimus Prime and both he and Soundwave hijack the Earth's telecommunications systems, allowing the Fallen to send a message that Sam be handed over to him.
 In Egypt, Megatron fights a resurrected Optimus, but is overpowered and badly damaged, losing the right side of his face and his right arm in the process.
 He watches as the Fallen is destroyed, and retreats with Starscream, swearing revenge.